Operating Mechanisms That Actually Drive Delivery

 • Program reviews align cross-functional delivery

-When those layers talk to each other, you get coherence instead of chaos.
+When those layers talk to each other, coherence replaces chaos.

 5. Transparency and Accountability